A method to measure the integral vertical intensity and angular distribution of atmospheric muons with a stationary plastic scintillator bar detector: Integral vertical muon intensity and angular distribution

 As an attempt to assess the systematic uncertainty in $I_0$ arising from the modeling of the atmospheric muon flux we considered three alternative models.
 The first one used the energy distribution calculated with the EXPACS \cite{expacs1:2016, expacs2:2015} tool at the geographic coordinates of Mexico City, but forcing a $\cos^2\theta$ angular distribution.
 A second one used both, the energy and angular distributions as predicted by EXPACS, forcing the angular distribution to have the same normalization as the $\cos^2\theta$ case.
 The third model considered was that of Reyna \cite{reyna:2006}, which also gives an angular distribution proportional to $\cos^2\theta$.

 Table \ref{tab:fitpars} shows the result of the fits of the convolution function Eq.(\ref{eq:conv}) with each of the models.
 The extracted parameters are in general very consistent, and are in reasonably good agreement with expectations derived from older measurements at varying altitudes, for locations away from strong geomagnetic anomalies \cite{pdg:2018}.
 Table \ref{tab:errors} summarizes the systematic uncertainties that were considered for the measurement of $I_0$.
-The effect of the flux model on $I_0$ with respect to the error-weighted average is 3.5\%.
+The effect of the flux model on $I_0$ with respect to the nominal is 5.4\% (RMS about the nominal).
 In addition, conservative variations on the effective building thickness in the simulation ($\pm 50\%$) were studied and seen to produce a 2.6\% variation on $I_0$.
-Including the DAQ inefficiency uncertainty of 0.3\%, we estimate a total systematic error of 4.4\%.
-Considering these systematic variations we report as our measurement of the integral vertical muon intensity the error-weighted average $I_0=(108.2\pm 0.51 ({\rm stat})\pm 4.7 ({\rm syst}))~{\rm m}^{-2}{\rm s}^{-1}{\rm sr}^{-1}$.
+Including the DAQ inefficiency uncertainty of 0.2\%, we estimate a total systematic error of 5.4\%.
+Considering these systematic variations, for fixed $n=2$, the nominal integral vertical muon intensity is $I_0=(107.2\pm 0.51 ({\rm stat})\pm 5.8 ({\rm syst}))~{\rm m}^{-2}{\rm s}^{-1}{\rm sr}^{-1}$.